 NOTE Standards projects using the 18-month development track shall be eligible for ‘a priority treatment process’ offered by ISO/CS if they are submitted to ISO/CS for publication within 16 months of the project’s registration.
 This process reduces publication processing time by approximately one third.

 Committee secretariats are reminded to perform risk assessments during project planning in order to identify potential problems in advance and set the target dates accordingly.
 The target dates shall be kept under continuous review by committee secretariats which shall ensure that they are reviewed and either confirmed or revised at each committee meeting.
-Such reviews shall also seek to confirm that projects are still market relevant and in cases in which they are found to be no longer required, or if the likely completion date is going to be too late, thus causing market players to adopt an alternative solution, the projects shall be cancelled or transformed into another deliverable (see 2.1.6.2).
+Such reviews shall also seek to confirm that projects are still market relevant and in cases in which they are found to be no longer required, or if the likely completion date is going to be too late, thus causing market players to adopt an alternative solution, the projects shall be cancelled or transformed into another document (see 2.1.6.2).

-NOTE Time spent on round-robin testing during the development of a standard shall not be counted in the overall development time.
+NOTE Time spent on round-robin testing during the development of a document shall not be counted in the overall development time.
 The standards development track is paused on request from the secretariat to ISO/CS during round-robin testing.

 2.1.6.2 Automatic cancellation of projects (and their reinstatement)